Nmohd/to-do-list/README.md

 ## Getting Started

-1.Clone the repository to your local machine:
+1. Clone the repository to your local machine:
+2.
 `https://github.com/Nmohd/to-do-list`

-2.Navigate to the project directory:
+3. Navigate to the project directory:
+4.
 `cd todo-list-app`

 ## Front-end (React)

-1.Navigate to the client directory:
+1. Navigate to the client directory:

 `cd client`

-2.Install the dependencies:
+3. Install the dependencies:

 `npm i`

-3.Run the React development server:
+4. Run the React development server:

 `npm run dev`

 The React app will be available at http://localhost:5173/ in your web browser.

 ## Back-end (Node.js)

-1.Open a new terminal window/tab and navigate to the project directory:
+1. Open a new terminal window/tab and navigate to the project directory:

 `cd todo-list-app`

-2.Navigate to the client directory:
+3. Navigate to the client directory:

 `cd server`

-3.Install the dependencies:
+4. Install the dependencies:

 `npm i`

-3.Start the Node.js server:
+6. Start the Node.js server:
+7.
 `node index.js`

 The server will be running at http://localhost:5500/